bikesky-social/bsky-community-bot/README.md

 # category objects can be named with localized values and optionally show a notice that says labels in that category require manual verification
 SELF_SERVE_LABELS=[{"labels":[{"identifier":"label-1","verified":false},{"identifier":"label-2","verified":false},{"identifier":"label-3","verified":false},{"identifier":"label-4","verified":false}]},{"name":[{"lang":"en","value":"Verified Labels ✅"}],"showVerificationNote":true,"labels":[{"identifier":"label-5","verified":true},{"identifier":"label-6","verified":true}]}]

-# an email address that the bot will tell people to contact if they ask for a verified label (required if VERIFIED_LABELS are specified)
+# an email address that the bot will tell people to contact if they ask for a verified label (required if any labels are set to verified:true)
 LABEL_VERIFICATION_EMAIL=replace_with_email_address

+# if true, the bot will link people who use the label command to a webpage where it hosts a list of labels (required)
+# if false, the bot will reply to the label command with an image showing a list of labels
+USE_LABEL_WEBPAGE=false

+# the domain where your bot is hosted (required if USE_LABEL_WEBPAGE is true)
+HOST_NAME=www.example.com
 ```

 ## Deploying